RonanC/Countdown-Letters-Game-Solver/README.md

 My script is in the files [countdown.py][14] in this repository and it works as follows.
 It is the main entry point for the program, although you can run each module independently thanks to the structuring.

-When you run this module you will be presented with a menu (~'s through the MD off so I took them out'):
+When you run this module you will be presented with a menu:
 ```
 ------Countdown-----
 --------------------
+Create:
-1:  Create Dictionary
+1:  Create Word List
 2:  Create Random Letters
+3:  Create & Save dictionary
+Solver:
-3:  Run Solvers
+4/ent:  Run Solver
+5:  Run Solver (timed)
+6:  Time Preprocessing
+Nines:
+7:  Gen & Save Nine Letter Words
+8:  Get nine letter word
+9:  Run solver with nine letter word
+Other:
+a:  Heap Hash Algorithm
 0:  Quit
 ```

 This lets you:
-- create a dictionary which runs the web scraper.
+- Create a dictionary which runs the web scraper.
-- test the random letters generator (which the run solvers option uses).
+- Test the random letters generator (which the run solvers option uses).
-- run the solver (main algorithm) which will generate random letters and find the best match.
+- Run the solver (main algorithm) which will generate random letters and find the best match.
+- The rest are self explanatory.

 The solver function stops once it finds the best match, but it can keep going if we want, we just need to remove the break statement and append each results to a list.